LewisTowart/tech258_cloud/monitoring/Monitoring.md

-# Monitoring, Alert Management and Autoscaling
+# Monitoring and Alert Management

 ### Worst case to Best case